MTSU Write

 Writing Groups

 MTSU Write is pleased to offer writing groups for writers who want community and accountability.
 These writing groups are facilitated by one of our mentors, who acts as an organizer and co-participant, sharing their work alongside other members of the group.
+Most groups are offered via zoom, so writers can join from anywhere in the country.
+Please verify space is available before making a payment.

 The registration fee is $100 per semester, which aligns with our mentorship session schedule.